Accessible Infrastructure

 • Residential Traffic Calming Program, San Francisco Municipal Transportation Agency (SFMTA): The SFMTA’s Traffic Calming Program is a resident-driven, application-based program to address mid-block speeding on residential streets in San Francisco.
 The program seeks to enhance neighborhood livability by reducing the adverse impacts of vehicular traffic on residential streets and creating safer and more comfortable streets for people walking, bicycling, and driving alike.
 Program resources include Vision Zero Quick-Build Projects, Safe Streets Evaluation Program, Slow Streets Program and more.

-• LCTI: South Los Angeles Universal Basic Mobility Pilot Program (Los Angeles Department of Tansportation, June 2021-March 2025): The South Los Angeles Universal Basic Mobility Pilot Program expands fare payment subsidies, integrates fare payment across existing and new transportation options, introduces new shared mobility options for residents and workers, and expands electrification to advance Universal Basic Mobility for South LA residents.
+• LCTI: South Los Angeles Universal Basic Mobility Pilot Program (Los Angeles Department of Transportation, June 2021-March 2025): The South Los Angeles Universal Basic Mobility Pilot Program expands fare payment subsidies, integrates fare payment across existing and new transportation options, introduces new shared mobility options for residents and workers, and expands electrification to advance Universal Basic Mobility for South LA residents.
 The project components include a mobility wallet and transportation subsidy pilot; an e-bike lending library; a year-long, on-demand electric shuttle pilot; an expansion of the BlueLA electric carshare program into South LA; new public charging infrastructure; CicLAvia events in South LA; stakeholder outreach and engagement activities led by SLATE-Z; quick-build active transportation demonstration projects; and bike and pedestrian improvements on a future Rail-to-Rail active transportation corridor.
 The program focuses on serving the most vulnerable users, including youth, older adults, women, and people who are disabled or homeless.

 • Disability, Transportation, and Accessibility: New Trends and Longstanding Challenges in the US (Prashanth S. Venkataram, UC Davis ITS, 2023): ITS Davis postdoctoral researcher Prashanth S. Venkataram presented Disability, Transportation, and Accessibility: New Trends and Longstanding Challenges in the US at the UC Berkeley ITS Transportation Seminar on Feb.
 24, 2023.
-Watch the video recording of the event to learn more about his research to understand transportation challenges facing people with disabilities, and how disability may affect the choices & desires that people have for transportation.
+Watch the video recording of the event to learn more about his research to understand the transportation challenges facing people with disabilities and how disability may affect the choices & desires that people have for transportation.

-• Enhancing Mobility, Access and Safety for Pedestrians (Part 1 and Part 2) (FHWA, PBIC, 2020)Communities across the country are working to integrate the needs of pedestrians into transportation decisionmaking.
+• Enhancing Mobility, Access and Safety for Pedestrians (Part 1 and Part 2) (FHWA, PBIC, 2020)Communities across the country are working to integrate the needs of pedestrians into transportation decision-making.
 As agencies shift toward adopting roadway design practices and safety countermeasures that enhance the pedestrian experience, attention should also be given to the mobility and accessibility needs of pedestrians of all ages and abilities.
 In particular, pedestrians who are blind or have low vision have different needs to be considered when deploying safety countermeasures.
 In this webinar series, we will showcase strategies that can be used to enhance accessibility at crossing locations and along separated bicycle lanes at sidewalk level.
 Our panelists will share their research and the unique perspective of pedestrians who are not always considered when making transportation decisions.